scottgriv/PRG-Personal-Repository-Guidelines/templates/README_gold.md

     ├── LICENSE # A file that contains the license for this project.
     └── CREDITS # A file that contains the credits for this project.
     ```
-    - You can use a tool like [tree.nathanfriend.io](https://tree.nathanfriend.io/) to generate a tree diagram for your project.

 ## Closing

 This section should contain a short paragraph thanking the reader for taking the time to read your README.